 First, and as is the case with all other insurance applications, you need to be honest when revealing the nature and other specifics of your status quo.
 Providing accurate facts allows your insurer to correctly assess your life’s risks and ultimately offer you a suitable cover.

 Secondly, irrespective of the number of life insurance policies you take, it’s worth noting that each operates independently.
-This way, you pay the monthly premiums for each policy separately.
+You pay the monthly premiums for each policy separately.
 Also, in the case of term-based policies, each expires at its rate as directed by the contractual terms.

-Thirdly, life insurance policies tend to reduce payout amounts as they age.
+Thirdly, life insurance policies might reduce payout amounts as they age.
 Adding other policies to run concurrently to it doesn’t affect its reduction rate.

 Finally, should you pass away during the term, your beneficiaries can claim simultaneously the sum assured by the valid policies.
 However, if your policies are with multiple insurers, they have to file claims separately for each policy.